 1. I always feel as if I should Make The Most Of It

 I think this stems from that very first hotel stay at the age of 14.
 I was a runner up in a national competition and had to go to London for the night.
 Myself and two members of my family were put up in a ‘posh’ hotel for one night, the night before the award ceremony (with the legendary Johnny Morris).
+It was a suite with antique furniture you can see in old movies or when looking for an antique option of some piece of furniture.
 I took my mum and my sister (then aged 19) with me.
 My sister and I had one room, my mum the other.
 My sister and I decided that this was a once-in-a-lifetime experience for us both (we didn’t then realise we’d stay in hotels as adults, at the time it seemed a one off) so we didn’t want to go to sleep.
 We had more than the usual 4 TV channels, we had posh beds, we had tea and coffee, we had London outside the window!
 We stayed up as long as we could get away with (about 2am I think).
 So now, whenever I stay in a hotel, I feel as if I should spend as much time as I can in the hotel room, watching TV, having a bath, wearing the robe, looking out of the window, drinking the coffee, eating the biscuits, reading the room service menu, reading the hotel manual and looking out of the window again whilst doing all of the above.
 I also feel as if I should check in as early as possible and leave as late as possible.
 I feel the need to maximize the benefits of paying for the pleasure.

 2. I always eat too much